stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/07_Permissions.md

-title: Model-Level Permissions
+title: Model-level permissions
 summary: Reduce risk by securing models.

-# Model-Level Permissions
+# Model-level permissions

 Models can be modified in a variety of controllers and user interfaces, all of which can implement their own security checks.
-Often it makes sense to centralize those checks on the model, regardless of the used controller.
+Often it makes sense to centralise those checks on the model, regardless of the used controller.

 The API provides four methods for this purpose: `canEdit()`, `canCreate()`, `canView()` and `canDelete()`.